 Upon arrival in Brighton, we will then visit the famous Royal Pavilion, an amazing building which puts in an appearance in lots of novels.
 It began as a farmhouse and was turned into an ornate fantasy palace by the Prince Regent (later King George IV).

 Brighton has had many famous literary visitors – Dr Johnson, Oscar Wilde, Sir Arthur Conan Doyle, Thackeray (who set part of Vanity Fair there) and Dickens (who used it in Dombey and Son) are just a few of them.
 We will enjoy a literary walk with guide Gill Balfour of Quite Literally Tours to hear what these writers thought of Brighton and to learn about Brighton past and present.
-(Overnight Chichester) B
+(Overnight Portsmouth) B

 St Ives - 3 nights